-There have been many stories written about Jessica Smith; it is that of a child born without a left arm, a teenager who went on to represent Australia for swimming in the 2004 Paralympic Games, and a young adult who broke free from an eating disorder.
+Jessica Smith was born without a left arm, as a teenager she went on to represent Australia for swimming in the 2004 Paralympic Games, and as a young adult she broke free from depression and an eating disorder.
 But perhaps the most important story there is to tell when it comes to Jessica, is that of the inspiring woman she is today; an internationally recognised advocate for positive body image, a loving wife & mother, and an author & storyteller.

 She was recently awarded 'Emerging Leader' by the Australian Government at the Positive Body Image Awards and was recently awarded a 'Pride of Australia Medal' in Western Australia.
 In 2015, Jessica was also a state finalist for 'Young Australian of the Year'.

 With all these accolades aside, Jessica's proudest life moment is recently becoming a mother.
 This new path to motherhood inspired her to create a series of books that celebrates children's differences, and encourages self confidence, no matter their physical appearance.